 - Lithium-Ion (Li-Ion)

 FLA, AGM, and GEL batteries are all based on a lead-acid base design.
 But only FLA batteries are flooded (or non-sealed), whereas AGM and GEL batteries feature a valve-regulated, sealed construction.
-AGM and GEL batteries commonly go by the terms Valve Regulated Lead Acid (VLRA) or Sealed Lead-Acid (SLA).
+AGM (Absorbent Glass Mat) and GEL batteries are often referred to as Valve Regulated Lead Acid (VRLA) or Sealed Lead-Acid (SLA) batteries.

 On the other hand, Li-Ion batteries do not use lead but rather lithium in their electrochemical process, enabling a range of unique features for this type of battery.